jrsarath/Aura-Climate/README.md

 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- | -------- | -------- |

 ## Demo device
-This project includes a custom PCB integrating a DHT22/AM2302 from ASAIR and SGP40 from Adafruit, with a Hi-Link converter to run the device from AC.
+This project includes a custom PCB integrating a Sensirion SHT40 and an ENS160 from Adafruit, with a Hi-Link converter to run the device from AC.
 The board is powered by an ESP32 Devkit.
 - [PCB Schema](https://365.altium.com/files/E2252F43-3197-4BE0-AAA4-C608606C2910)
 - [Demo Device](assets/device.jpg)